 But the more common approach is to use the ending balance for simplicity, as the difference in methodology rarely has a material impact on the B/S forecast.

-The exception is for very seasonal companies, where sales are concentrated in a specific quarter, or cyclical companies where annual sales are inconsistent and fluctuate based on the prevailing economic conditions.
+One exception, however, is for seasonal companies, where sales are concentrated in a specific quarter, or cyclical companies where annual sales are inconsistent and fluctuate based on the prevailing economic conditions.

 For example, a DSO of 85 days could be the industry standard in a high-end industrial products manufacturer with commercial customers, expensive pricing, and low-frequency purchases, whereas 85 days would be a concerning figure for a company in the clothing retail industry.

-For this clothing retailer, it is probably necessary to change its collection methods, as confirmed by the DSO lagging behind that of competitors.
+For our hypothetical clothing retailer, it is presumably necessary to improve its current collection methods, as confirmed by its DSO trailing its industry peers (i.e. competitors).

-For companies with DSOs higher than that of their industry comparables, some methods to lower the DSO would be to:
+For inefficiently-run companies with DSOs greater than their industry comparables, common methods to lower the DSO include the following examples: